tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 In a [previous post](/2015/11/more-specific-factories), I wrote about creating more specific [FactoryBot](https://github.com/thoughtbot/factory_bot) factories using FactoryBot's [inheritance and nested factories](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#inheritance) capabilities.

-I find I now rarely reach for leveraging inheritance with FactoryBot, and instead leverage [traits](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits).
+I find I now rarely reach for leveraging inheritance with FactoryBot and instead leverage [traits](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits).
 Similar to inheritance, you can use traits to create additional "presets" for your factories.
 One advantage of traits that has me reaching for them more often is the fact that you can combine multiple traits.
 Instead of relying on everything being defined as you need it in your nested factory, you can combine the pieces you need at test time to build the perfect factory.

 In this post, I will cover some of the basics of traits.
 As you adopt them in your own project, I would recommend reading through the [full documentation](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) as it covers more than I will here.

 ## Defining Our Models

 For our example factories, we will be working with a `Camera` model.
-We will also have a `MemoryCard` model and a `Camera` can have zero [or more](https://www.howtogeek.com/392378/what’s-the-big-deal-about-dual-storage-card-slots-for-cameras/) `MemoryCard`s.
+We will also have a `MemoryCard` model where a `Camera` can have zero [or more](https://www.howtogeek.com/392378/what’s-the-big-deal-about-dual-storage-card-slots-for-cameras/) `MemoryCard`s.
 While you may be more familiar with using FactoryBot in the context of Rails, you can create factories for any Ruby class.
-For our `Camera` and `MemoryCard`, we are going to use simple Ruby structs.
-Structs save us some of the work of defining an `initalize` method and will include more informnation when printed (without having to `#inspect` everytime).
+For our `Camera` and `MemoryCard`, we are going to use simple Ruby [`Struct`](https://ruby-doc.org/core/Struct.html)s. `Struct`s save us some of the work of defining an `initalize` method.

 As a result, our example models are simply: